 I te taha o te moana o Mendocino

 Nō reira, tēnā koutou katoa.

-Professionally, I am a USA trained Registered Veterinary Technician and Registered Veterinary Nurse and am currently working on my DPP.
+Professionally, I am a USA trained veterinary technician and NZ Registered Veterinary Nurse.
 I have over 20 years' experience in veterinary practices overseas and in New Zealand.
-I have worked in many different clinical environments including companion and production animal, equine, avian, exotic, equine, wildlife, critical care, surgical, referral practices and the UC Davis teaching hospital.
+I have worked in many different clinical environments.
 My undergraduate degree major was in Neurobiology, Physiology & Behaviour and I also have a degree in Chemistry.
-My clinical interests are in nursing practice, wound healing, surgical recovery, quality improvement, research, evidence-based practice, fluid and electrolyte balance, nutrition, animal welfare and animal learning/behaviour.
+I am currently working on my DPP.

 I'm Nic and I work as a Lecturer and Learning Advisor in the School of Veterinary Nursing.
 I thoroughly enjoy watching my learners grow and gain skills throughout their chosen field of study.